abdulbadii/find-list-search-filter-filesystem-thoroughly/README.md

 $ l -cmin -7 -E '/a/**m\w{1,2}\\.[c-h]'

-will give as above which were modified less than 7 minutes ago
+will give as above which has been modified less than 7 minutes ago

 The 'find' filter options copied from its manual:
   Note if a number n specified: